 The best iPhone launcher for Android is Bliss Launcher.
 It replicates many of the Apple iOS navigation designs and look-and-feel aesthetics.
-Bliss is open-source allowing developers to audit the code adding peace-of-mind security.
-The e.Foundation’s commitment to user privacy also matches Apple’s commitment.
+Bliss is open-source, allowing developers to audit the code adding peace-of-mind security.

-Bliss provides no app drawer but instead lists all icon apps on left- and right-scrolling panes.
-The far-left panel displays the user’s most-recently used apps.
+Bliss provides no app drawer but lists all icon apps on the left- and right-scrolling panes.
+The far-left panel displays the user’s most recently used apps.
 This is also where widgets are placed in a vertically scrolling area.

-Customizations and launcher app settings are limited to provide a quick way to access all of your apps without tripping over complexity.
+Customizations and launcher app settings are limited to provide a quick way to access your apps without tripping over complexity.

 /e/’s Bliss Launcher is a perfect candidate for anyone moving away from iOS or users that want a well-researched paradigm for smartphone operation à la Apple.

-Our #1 pick is KISS Launcher which focuses on simply launching your next app as efficiently as possible.
-It displays your launch history front-and-center on a single-panel alongside tasks and settings all in a scrolling list
+My #1 pick is KISS Launcher which focuses on simply launching your next app as efficiently as possible.
+It displays your launch history front-and-center on a single panel alongside tasks and settings, all in a scrolling list.

 While KISS has an app drawer, the developers want you to leverage search to get you to your next action or app.

-All the data collected is easily reset and cleared.
-This launcher app does not use any internet connectivity keeping your information private and on your device.
+All the historical data collected is easily reset and cleared.
+This launcher has no permission to use internet connectivity, keeping your information private and on your device.

 The KISS launcher is the best middle ground between a full-featured home screen and being overly simplistic.
 It provides just enough customization while keeping true to its core principle of launching apps quickly.

-The balance of features and simplicity makes KISS our number one pick for a digital minimalist home screen.
+The balance of features and simplicity makes KISS my daily driver pick for a digital minimalist home screen.

 The senior citizen consumer market is beginning to enjoy the benefits of smartphone ownership.

 My parents are active senior citizens and reasonably tech-savvy.
-They’re not afraid of picking up new technology, specifically when they can devote time to learning it and getting to their desired result.
+They’re not afraid of picking up new technology, specifically when they can devote time to learning and getting their desired result.

-As more companies move towards delivering services on mobile devices, my parents decided to switch to a smartphone.
+As more companies move toward delivering services on mobile devices, my parents decided to switch to a smartphone.
 They’ve considered something like the Jitterbug line of phones.
-However, these types of purpose-built phones rarely offer flexibility and access to mainstream app stores like Google Play Store.
+However, these purpose-built phones rarely offer flexibility and access to mainstream app stores like Google Play Store.